MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/expander.md

 > [!IMPORTANT]
 > `Expander` is currently experimental and can only be used by setting the `Expander_Experimental` flag.
 For more information, see [Experimental Flags](~/xamarin-forms/internals/experimental-flags.md).
+>
+> In addition, the `Expander` control is fully implemented in the `Xamarin.Forms` namespace.
+Therefore, it's available on all platforms supported by Xamarin.Forms.

 The `Expander` control defines the following properties: